-Silk Road, or Silk Route, usually refers serious of historical trade routes starting in ancient China, connecting Asia, Africa and Europe.
+Silk Road, or Silk Route, usually refers to a series of historical trade routes starting in ancient China, connecting Asia, Africa and Europe.
 Differing in transport methods, there are Land Silk Road and Maritime Silk Road.

 The Land Silk Road used to play the major role of economic, political and cultural exchange.
-It started from the capital of West Han Dynasty – Chang’an(today’s Xi’an), crosses Asia from China to Europe.
+It started from the capital of West Han Dynasty (202 BC - AD 8) – Chang’an(today’s Xi’an), crosses Asia from China to Europe.
 Traders of Chinese, Persians, Greeks, Syrians, Romans, Armenians, Indians, and Bactrians, Sogdian...exchanged peculiar goods of their county, such as Chinese silk and tea, nephrite jade, spice, etc.

 There are several important events during the history of Silk Road.

 Zhangqian (BC164~BC114) was a brave explorer as well as a brilliant diplomatist.
 West Han Dynasty fought against Huns in northwestern China.
 The emperor Wu sent Zhangqian as envoy to ally Darouzhi.
 But Zhang was arrested by Huns.
 After 10 years, Zhang escaped away from Huns, then took his trip to Dayuan (today in Uzbekistan), Kangju (today’s Uzbekistan), Balkh (today’s northern Afghanistan).
 After the arduous trips, Zhang arrive in Darouzhi.
 But the emperor of Darouzhi refused the allying request of emperor Wu.
 Zhangqian returned back to Chang’an.
 Though Zhangqian failed to ally Darouzhi, he acquired much information about countries in Western Regions.
 Later, Zhangqian took his second trip to the Western Regions, and successfully united many alliances to fight against Huns.